Religious Education (Ph.D.)

-The Director will notify the assistant dean that a Candidate has completed his or her dissertation.
-The assistant dean will then check to make sure that the student's transcript, DegreeWorks graduation checklist and financial account are up to date.
+The director will notify the assistant dean that a candidate has completed their dissertation.
+The assistant dean will then check to make sure that the student's transcript, DegreeWorks graduation checklist, and financial account are up to date.

 When the dissertation is returned from the format review editor, the assistant dean will notify the student by email.
 The student is responsible to retrieve the dissertation and complete all of the indicated corrections.

 Because of the number of dissertations submitted each semester and the significant amount of time it takes to review each one, deadlines for submission and approval of dissertations by mentors and readers will be strictly adhered to; these deadlines are posted in the academic calendar each semester.

 Dissertations are reviewed in the order in which they are received.
 The earlier a dissertation is submitted for review, the more likely a student will be approved for graduation.
 If a dissertation does not meet the standards of the GRE in the semester in which the oral defense was conducted, the candidate will incur additional charges to register for the next semester and will also need to register for the following graduation.

 The director will make sure that the mentor has a Ph.D.
 Summary Sheet and a GRE Degree Certification Form.
 The mentor will complete these forms and submit them to the director.
 The director will keep copies of the forms for their files and submit copies to the assistant dean.